emilwojcik93/sc-cmd/README.md

 Collection of parameters available for latest (ver.
 3.11.1) of Star Citizen

 ## Introduction
 I was looking for description of parameters for latest LIVE version of Star Citizen but I don’t find any, so in this repo I would like to collect all available (working) parameters for this game.
+All informations will be placed in wiki of this repo.